amaujipe/amaujipe/README.md

 ## About Me

-I am a highly motivated and skilled professional with experience in software development and a strong background in Java and SQL.
-I specialize in developing microservices using Java with Spring Boot and have a strong understanding of various technologies and frameworks.
-I am fluent in both English and Spanish.
+Hello, I'm a Full Stack Developer with a diverse skill set that includes a range of programming languages such as HTML, CSS, JavaScript, TypeScript, Java, and SQL.
+I have experience with frameworks like Angular 2+ and the Spring Framework, along with a solid grasp of technologies like NPM, Git, SVN, and various server platforms.
+My language proficiency includes English at a B2 level, as certified by the British Council, and Spanish as my native language.

 ## Skills